-Before you start jammin' away, make sure that BIAS FX Universal has permission to access your iPad or iPhone's microphone.
+Before you start jammin' away, make sure that BIAS FX Mobile Universal has permission to access your iPad or iPhone's microphone.
 To do so, go to Settings > BIAS FX > Microphone and make sure that BIAS FX has this option enabled.

 Now, let’s walk you through setting up in different situations whether it’s live, recording, or practice!